RafaelGino/GithubScrapper/README.md

 # Hi, I'm Rafael
 *I builded this API using .NET Core focusing on performance without using a third party library to manipulate the HTML.*

-The app was deployed the docker container at [Heroku](http://githubwebscrapper.herokuapp.com/swagger/index.html) using [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
+The app was deployed using a docker container at [Heroku](http://githubwebscrapper.herokuapp.com/swagger/index.html) using [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).

 I avoided using regex as much as possible.